tomov/youtube-upload/README.rst

 Run ``pip install google-api-python-client``.
 If you don't have ``pip``, you will first have to run ``sudo easy_install pip``.

-Alternatively, you can manuall download and install the libraries from `here <https://code.google.com/p/google-api-python-client/downloads/list>`_ (it might help to read the Google API Python `getting started <https://developers.google.com/api-client-library/python/start/get_started>`_ docs first).
+Alternatively, you can manually download and install the libraries from `here <https://code.google.com/p/google-api-python-client/downloads/list>`_ (it might help to read the Google API Python `getting started <https://developers.google.com/api-client-library/python/start/get_started>`_ docs first).

 Step 1.
 Download the script
 ---------------